ArtemDevAp/SpaceX/README.md

 master - main branch created in 2021

-refactor - branch for refactoring created in 2023
+refactor - branch for refactoring

+develop - branch for introduce changes

 ref/* - separate branches to refactor

-Now(27.10.2023) unit tests available not for the whole project, thay will be added during refactor.
-Tests presented in ref/* branches.
+features/* = branches for new features

+tests available in develop branch